MicrosoftDocs/intellicode/docs/intellicode-suggestions.md

 ![IntelliCode suggestions lightbulb](media/intellicode-suggestions-apply.png)

-In Visual Studio 2019 16.9 and later releases, you will also see suggestions as you type, in the completions list.
+In Visual Studio 2019 16.9 and later releases, you will also see suggestions as you type, in the completions list:

 ![IntelliCode suggestions shown in completions list](media/intellicode-suggestions-in-completions.gif)